 RAID is a common technique to provide resiliency and availability to a set of data and protect against one of the most common data loss scenarios: the failure of a disk.

 The simplest type of RAID is a ‘mirror’, which keeps two or more copies of data on two or more different disks.
-If one disk fails, the second copy is still available and no availability or data loss has occurred.
+If one disk fails, the second copy is still available and no data loss has occurred.
 You would usually see this for system disks in uptime-critical servers.

 It’s worth noting that a pure ‘stripe’, also called RAID-0, is not really a RAID level - it increases the risk of data loss rather than decreasing it, since one disk failure destroys the whole array.
 It should never be used for redundancy or any critical data.